SETI/rms-tools/cspyce/AAREADME.txt

 - How to handle CSPICE functions that return a status flag, e.g., "found" or "ok", instead of using the CSPICE toolkit's error handling mechanism.

-- Whether to allow spyce functions to accept arrays of inputs all at once, rather than looping through inputs in Python.
+- Whether to allow cspyce functions to accept arrays of inputs all at once, rather than looping through inputs in Python.

 - Whether to automate the translation between SPICE body and frame IDs and their associated names.

-- Whether to allow spyce to support aliases, in which the same body or frame is associated with alternative names or IDs.
+- Whether to allow cspyce to support aliases, in which the same body or frame is associated with alternative names or IDs.

 ================================================================================